centreon/centreon-archived/doc/user/advanced/ldap.rst

 Contact template                                   Imported users will be tied to this contact template.

-                                                   This template is use only to extend Monitoring engine contact for notification.
+                                                   This template is used only to extend Monitoring engine contact for notification.

 Use service DNS                                    When enabled, Centreon will look for LDAP servers based on DNS.

-                                                   For looking, the list of servers registred in DNS, you can use the command::
+                                                   In order to see the list of servers that are registed in DNS, the command::

 						     dig _ldap._tcp.<domain.tld> SRV

 ================================================== ================================================================